shaoxiongduan/sci-calc/README.md

 ### Programs

-It is possible to upload your own code to the SCI-CALC by copying the .bin file that you compiled onto the SD card and creating a menu link to it in the main firmware code(see firmware), but this is kinda complicated and I'm trying to make it automatically create the link.
+It is possible to upload your own code to the sci-calc by copying the .bin file that you compiled onto the SD card and creating a menu link to it in the main firmware code(see firmware), but this is kinda complicated and I'm trying to make it automatically create the link.
-It's pretty easy to port code over to the SCI-CALC, just copy the Util.h, Util.cpp, Keyboard.h, Keyboard.cpp files over to your project and change the input checking functions.
+It's pretty easy to port code over to the sci-calc, just copy the Util.h, Util.cpp, Keyboard.h, Keyboard.cpp files over to your project and change the input checking functions.
 Currently I've ported littlerookchess, spacetrash, snake, and tetris to it.

 #### LittleRookChess